maverickbear/sparefinance/SOBRE_O_APP.md

 ## Benefits

 ✅ **Total Control**: View your entire financial profile, anytime, anywhere
-✅ **Automation**: Bank integrations and automatic categorization for efficiency
+✅ **Automation**: CSV import and automatic categorization for efficiency
 ✅ **Planning**: Built-in budgets and goals to help you achieve your ambitions
 ✅ **Security**: All data is encrypted and securely stored in the cloud
 ✅ **Intelligence**: AI-driven insights and recommendations